MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/index.md

 # Data Structures

-In the Neo World Program, all of the [[map|Map]] data is stored on a Google Sheet.
-There are a number of reasons for
+In the Neo World Program, all of the map data is stored on a Google Sheet.
+There are a number of reasons for this:
-this:

-1. It allows multiple [[moderators|Tutorial:-Moderating]] to collaborate and develop the map together.
+1. It allows multiple [moderators](../../moderator_guide/moderating.md) to collaborate and develop the map together.
 1. It requires the data be organized in a consistent way which is easily readable by a bot such as Alter Ego.
 1. All edits to the spreadsheet are automatically saved, and the moderator(s) can revert the spreadsheet to any previous state they please if need be.